QiuJueqin/fast-openISP/README.md

 The official openISP uses
 an [asymmetric kernel](https://github.com/cruxopen/openISP/blob/49de48282e66bdb283779394a23c9c0d6ba238ff/isp_pipeline.py#L150)
 to extract edge map.
-In fast-openISP, however, we use the subtraction between the original and the gaussian filtered Y-channels as the edge estimation, and consequently reduces the artifact when the enhancement gain is large.
+In fast-openISP, however, we use the subtraction between the original and the gaussian filtered Y-channels as the edge estimation, which reduces the artifact when the enhancement gain is large.

 ### BCC (brightness & contrast control)